The Which? pension calculator

 They're 'uncrystallised' because you haven't moved the money out of the pot and into another product, such as income drawdown or an annuity.

 In theory, your pension can be used a bit like a bank or a savings account.
 You take cash out when you need to, while the rest continues to grow.
+Some 25% of each withdrawal is tax-free, and the remaining 75% subject to income tax.

 Take the whole pension

-A major part of the pension freedoms was that it made it possible to take your entire pension fund in one go.
+It is now possible to take your entire pension fund in one go.

 The first 25% of your pension can be withdrawn completely free of tax.
 You’ve always been able to withdraw the remainder of your savings, but this was previously taxed at 55%.